yeabat8tcap/ai-dependency-manager/PROJECTSPEC.md

 *   Mechanism to periodically or continuously scan package repositories for updates of tracked dependencies.
 *   Database to store:
     *   Project configurations (paths, requirements files, allowed update types).
-    *   Current state of dependency updates (`AutoUpdateAgent` should track which packages are outdated and the reason).
+    *   Current state of dependency updates (`SuperintUpdateAgent` should track which packages are outdated and the reason).
     *   AI model predictions (timestamps, version pairs, confidence scores for breaking changes).
     *   Logs of all scans, analyses, actions taken.
 *   Logic to filter scan results based on project configuration (e.g., only warn about critical security updates if `--autocorrect` is not enabled).